Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - CE15.1.1.a) Timing ends once the player leaves the end portal in the overworld and enters the loading screen to enter the end/the lag accompanied with entering the end.
 CE15.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless/glitched).\
 CE15.1.3) All runs begin upon first input.

-= CE16: All Versions

-== CE16.1: All Versions Objective and Clarifications CE16.1.1) The run is considered complete once the player beats every major version in the selected version range.
-- CE16.1.1.a) Timing begins once the player begins the respective starting version.
-- CE16.1.1.b) <CE16.1.1.b> Timing ends once the player completes the final version, as per Any% Glitchless standards (see #entangledRule("1.1.1")).
-CE16.1.2) Clarification: Players must complete each version consecutively (1.0, 1.1, 1.2, 1.3…).\
-CE16.1.3) <CE16.1.3> Clarification: Any subversion may be chosen for each main version.
-This excludes versions considered pre-releases as defined by #entangledRule("A.1.2.f.i").\
-CE16.1.4) <CE16.1.4> The category is timed by RTA, nullifying #entangledRule("A.5").
-- CE16.1.4.a) Clarification: Runners may reset, but this time will count towards your final time.
-CE16.1.5) The run must be played in one sitting.
-- CE16.1.5.a) Guidance: Because of the very long nature of this run, you should prioritise your health and well-being over the completion of this run.
-CE16.1.6) All runs begin upon world load.

-== CE16.2: All Versions Submission
-CE16.2.1) <CE16.2.1> Select F3 if your run uses F3 (as defined in #entangledRule("A.6.2")) for any run.\
-CE16.2.2) The subversion and version of the run should be marked as 1.0.\
-CE16.2.3) The in-game time of the run should be left blank.

-== CE16.3: Set Seed Glitchless Clarification
-CE16.3.1) Runs must use the same numerical seed for every version.
-- CE16.3.1.a) Example: If the seed “1234” is chosen, it must be used for the 1.0 run, 1.1 run, 1.2 run, etc.

-== CE16.4: Random Seed Glitchless Clarification
-CE16.4.1) Every run must use a random seed.

 = CE17: Mine a Chunk